-To determine if you fall within the income limits, the SSA counts money (or goods) that you earn from work, money earned by the people you live with, pensions and other retirement payments, and food and shelter that you receive for free or at below fair market value to calculate your income.
-If you earn too much income, you may not qualify for SSI, or you may have reduced SSI benefits.
+To determine if you fall within the income limits, the SSA counts money (or goods) that you earn from work, money earned by the people you live with, pensions and other retirement payments, and food and shelter that you receive for free (or at below fair market value).
+If that adds up to too much income, you may not qualify for SSI, or you may have reduced SSI benefits.

 If you perform work and are paid with something other than money, the SSA will consider this as "in-kind income."

 "In-kind support and maintenance" (IKSM) is food and shelter that you receive either for free or at below fair market value.
 For example, if you are living with someone, such as an adult child, who pays for your rent and housing, the SSA will consider this as in-kind support and maintenance and will count it toward your countable income.
 The SSA also counts contributions towards electric bills, gas bills, mortgage bills, and property taxes as in-kind support and maintenance.

 The SSA values in-kind income differently depending on the type of financial assistance or compensation you receive.
 If you work for someone and receive payment in a form other than food, shelter, or money, the SSA will generally use the current fair market value of the items you received to determine the amount of in-kind income.
 For example, if you perform carpentry work and are given a table saw as compensation, the SSA will use the fair market value of the table saw to calculate your in-kind income for the work performed.